Fashion in Iran: Fashion exhibitions

-Agencies and Models
+Agencies and models

-There is a range of fashion models from Iran (and Iranian-born) that made it to a high-level fame, such as Nazanin Afshin-Jam, Farzan Athari, Sahar Biniaz, Mahlagha Jaberi, Mandana Karimi, Aylar Lie, Leyla Milani, Shermine Shahrivar and Sadaf Taherian.
+There is a range of fashion models from Iran (or of Iranian descent) that have made it to a high-level fame, such as Nazanin Afshin-Jam, Farzan Athari, Sahar Biniaz, Mandana Karimi, Aylar Lie, Leyla Milani, Shermine Shahrivar and Sadaf Taherian.

+Social media

+Social media networks have played a significant role in increasing the income from modeling in Iran.
+The influence of Instagram in the expansion of fashion photography in Iran has been mentioned by the Iranian media.